 In 2018, the Society agreed to participate with other Canadian law societies in a collective loan of \$2 million to the Canadian Legal Information Institute (CanLII), a wholly owned subsidiary of the Federation of Law Societies of Canada (FLSC).
 The loan is part of the financing for the purchase by CanLII of Lexum, a corporation providing support services to CanLII for the implementation of CanLII's legal information website.
 The Law Society's participation in this loan was \$276,390 in 2018.
 Part of the Society's support of this transaction are annual repayable capital payments of \$89,079 in 2019, \$86,257 in 2020 and \$83,435 in 2021 to the vendors of Lexum as provided in a Subordination and Commitment Agreement.
 Amounts advanced under this agreement earn interest at the same rate as the amount advanced under the collective loan.
-In 2023, the Society's total participation in this loan was \$535,161 (2022 - \$535,161).
 The loan had a five-year term ending February 23, 2023 with an annual interest rate of 4.74%, payable annually.
-The interest earned in the current year relating to the loan was \$6,867 (2022 - \$28,810).
+The interest earned in the current year relating to the loan was \$nil (2023 - \$6,867).
 Repayment of the loan was made in May 2023.